 Which areas of US are in for it this winter?
 Here's the full forecast

-AccuWeather Lead Long-Range Forecaster Paul Pastelok breaks down what to expect across the country this season, and he draws similarities to last year's extreme weather.
+AccuWeather Lead Long-Range Forecaster Paul Pastelok breaks down what to expect across the country this season.

 It's that time of year again.
 The days are growing shorter and the temperatures are dropping, which means it's only a matter of time before the arrival of winter.
 As some welcome the return of snow, others may be wondering what the coldest time of the year has in store — and AccuWeather meteorologists have the answers.
 That's right -- it's time for the annual AccuWeather winter forecast.